 But the entire notion of customer experience has changed quite a bit over the last few years.
 Today, it’s all about making every aspect of the customer journey as smooth, simple, and frictionless as possible.
-It’s equally about using intelligent technology, like customer self-service solutions, to provide customers with the service and support they expect at every single touchpoint they have with your brand.
+It’s equally about using intelligent technology, like customer self-service solutions, to provide customers with the positive experience like the support as their expectation at every single touchpoint they have with your brand.

-In this article, we’ll explain what customer experience is, how it permeates the entire customer journey, and what new digital solutions can help you take it to the next level.
+In this article, we’ll explain what customer experience is, how it permeates the entire customer journey, and what new digital customer experience solutions can help you take it to the next level.

 What is customer experience?